Alaska Bear Viewing Tours

 Alaska Bear Viewing Tour Adventure!

-When you see these magnificent animals on their home turf roaming the coastline catching salmon in the streams flowing into Lake Clark National Park or eating sedge grasses in the marshes adjacent to the coastline, its a time when you forget everything else and just soak in nature at its best.
+When you see the Bears in Alaska’s Lake Clark National Park on their home turf roaming the coastline catching salmon in the streams flowing into Lake Clark National Park or eating sedge grasses in the marshes adjacent to the coastline, its a time when you forget everything else and just soak in nature at its best.

 Going by boat offers many advantages over going by airplane.
 You may see Orcas, Humpback Whales, Sea Otters and many species of sea birds like Puffins.